-5. Type in the IP address of the SharePoint 2013 Web Server.

 7. You will see this verification dialog with servername.fulldomainname, click OK.

 8. Make sure that the record has been created in the right pane of DNS Management.

-9. To make sure with above steps, do a flush of the DNS cache as follows:
+9. To make sure with the above steps, do a flush of the DNS cache as follows:

 Go to Start, select Command Prompt, select Run as administrator.

 10. In the Command Prompt, ping the Web Application URL.

-2